vial-kb/vial-kb.github.io/docs/manual/linux-udev.md

 KERNEL=="hidraw*", SUBSYSTEM=="hidraw", ATTRS{idVendor}=="XXXX", ATTRS{idProduct}=="XXXX", MODE="0660", GROUP="users", TAG+="uaccess", TAG+="udev-acl"
 ```

 Replace the vendor and product ID with the ones you found for your keyboard using [lsusb](#finding-the-vendor-and-product-ids).
 You may also specify a different group if required.
 Write this rule to `/etc/udev/rules.d/99-vial.rules` as root.
+In order for the rule to take effect, you must [reload `udev`](#reloading-udev).

 The following is an example `udev` rule for the Keychron Q2: